cosbi-research/QSPcc/README.md

    - re-compile, run and repeat this step 2. until you spot the issue.
 3. if you are not able to find a specific portion of the model that is misbehaving, type `make clean` and again `make` adding an extra option `sanitychecks=on`, e.g. `make sanitychecks=on`.
 Then use [gdb](https://www.gnu.org/software/gdb/) or [lldb](https://lldb.llvm.org/) to debug the C code.
 This is also the first option for segmentation faults or other C-specific errors.
 We were often on this point at the early development of QSPcc.
 This action is not on our regular procedure anymore as the QSPcc compiler gets more mature.

 If you still are in trouble we can help you.
-Get in touch with the COSBI Bioinformatics lab ( lombardo@cosbi.eu ) for further informations.
+Get in touch with the [COSBI Bioinformatics lab](mailto:bioinformatics@cosbi.eu) for further informations.